 - backup: A duplicate copy of files kept as a spare in case the original is destroyed. - batch file: A file that can be executed from the system prompt containing a sequence of operating system commands or executable files.
 See also AUTOEXEC.BAT. - binary: The base two number system composed of zeros and ones (off or on), used by most digital computers.
 The right most digit of a binary number has a value of 1, the next a value of 2, then 4, 8, 16, and so on.
 For example, the binary number 101 has a value of 5.
 See also ASCII. - BIOS: Basic Input Output System.
 The firmware that controls data flow within the computer.
 See also firmware. - bit: Derived from "binary digit," the basic unit of information used by the computer.
 It is either zero or one.
 Eight bits is one byte.
-See also byte. - Bluetooth: A short-range radio technology designed to simplify wireless communication among computers, communication devices and the Internet. - board: A circuit board.
+See also byte. - board: A circuit board.
 An internal card containing electronic components, called chips, which perform a specific function or increase the capabilities of the system. - boot: Short for bootstrap.
 A program that starts or restarts the computer.
 The program reads instructions from a storage device into the computer's memory. - bps: Bits per second.
 Typically used to describe the data transmission speed of a modem. - buffer: The portion of the computer's memory where data is temporarily stored.
 Buffers often compensate for differences in the rate of flow from one device to another. - bus: An interface for transmission of signals, data or electric power. - byte: The representation of a single character.
 A sequence of eight bits treated as a single unit; also the smallest addressable unit within the system.